|November, 2006||Visit Website|

 Simple Ways To Adjust Your Workout Routine to Get Over a Weight-Loss Slump

-Michael O'Shea, who writes for "Better Fitness" says that there are two aspects of your workout routine that you need to review - time and intensity.
+Michael O'Shea, who writes for "Better Fitness" says that there are two aspects of your workout routine that would be good to review - time and intensity.
 To continue losing weight, you may need to either increase the length of your workouts or ramp up the level of difficulty.
 He says that you may even have to do both, depending on how many pounds you're looking to drop.

 He says that cardiovascular exercise, in particular, does a great job of helping your body burn calories from carbohydrates as well as from fat, which is a surefire way to lose weight.
 Meanwhile, you still have to monitor your calorie intake, so don't reach for that bag of chips anytime soon.